Telepact/telepact/README.md

 uAPI takes the stance that adding a new union value to an existing union _is_ a backwards compatible change, on the basis of the following:

--   Unions are powerful typing constructs that replace otherwise type unsafe patterns, and classifying evolution of an union as backwards incompatible discourages use in favor of far more flimsy data types like strings, violating uAPI's core principles of encouraging the strongest of type patterns.
+-   Unions are powerful typing constructs, and classifying evolution of an union as backwards incompatible discourages use in favor of far more flimsy data types like strings, violating uAPI's core principles of encouraging the strongest of type patterns.
 -   uAPI does not run the risk of build-time failures with unions since uAPI unions are represented as special objects in generated code rather than native unions.